wp-plugins/nextgen-facebook/readme.txt

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML+RDFa 1.0//EN" "http://www.w3.org/MarkUp/DTD/xhtml-rdfa-1.dtd">
 `

+= Q. Why are there duplicate Facebook / Google fields on the user profile page? =

+**A.** NextGEN Facebook OG adds a "Facebook URL" and "Google URL" field to the profile page.
+If you already have another plugin that adds these fields to the profile page (under different names), you can tell NextGEN Facebook OG to use these other field names instead.
+You can also remove or change the description of these additional fields (changing "Google URL" to "Google Link" for example).
+See the "Rename or Add Profile URL Fields" section in the Other Notes tab for additional information.

 = Q. Why does NextGEN Facebook OG ignore the &lt;img/&gt; HTML tags in my content? =

 **A.** The images used in the Open Graph meta property tags are chosen in this sequence: A featured image from a NextGEN Gallery or WordPress Media Library, NextGEN [singlepic] shortcodes or `<img/>` HTML tags in the content, a default image defined in the plugin settings.